-Painting kitchen cabinets and walls a lighter neutral color can create the illusion of more space in a small kitchen.
+Painting kitchen cabinets and walls a light neutral color can create the illusion of more space in a small kitchen.

-A fresh coat of paint is often the remedy to revive tired and dingy kitchen cabinets.
+A fresh coat of paint is often the remedy for reviving tired and dingy kitchen cabinets.
 This job is not for the faint of heart, though!
-You must remove all the cabinet doors and hardware, sand, prime, dust, paint, sand again, then paint your final coat.
+You must remove all the cabinet doors and hardware, sand, prime, dust, paint, sand again then paint your final coat.